jsheridanwells/JeremyWells.Io/_posts/2019-08-24-aspnetcore-config-explained.md

 Here are the important files we'll be working with in this project:
  - `appsettings.json` and `appsettings.Development.json` are two configuration files provided by ASP.NET core for configuration settings in different environments.
 The first file, `appsettings.json` contains any default settings, then any `appsettings.{Environment Name}.json` files override those settings.
 Since these files are stored at the root of the project directory, they should not contain any sensitive keys as these settings will usually checked into the project's version control system.
  - `Program.cs` is the main file that scaffolds an ASP.NET Core application and creates both the application and the host environment for the application.
 In this project, you'll notice a method called `.ConfigureAppConfiguration` that is commented out.
-Later in this tutorial, we'll comment the method and play around with the directives in there.
+Later in this tutorial, we'll uncomment the method and play around with the directives in there.
  - `Startup.cs` defines all the top-level settings for the application including configuration, dependency in injection, and the middlewares used by the application.
 In this class, we'll define the entry point for the app's configuration.
  - `Controllers/ConfigController.cs` is the single controller in the project with a single method called `GetConfig` that will be modified to return the values in our settings so that we can inspect the configuration values that are available in the application.
  - Lastly, `Dockerfile` will be used to build the application in a container and experiment with passing in configuration values that way.
 Note that we won't discuss containerizing applications in this tutorial, but you won't need to know much Docker for this demo.